ShreyKumar/StudyCat/deliverable-03/iteration-03.review.md

 * Some internal deadlines were not hit by everyone, as such we should have been more realistic in setting these deadlines
 * A lot more unexpected bugs were encountered this time than before, which delayed progress in our overall process
 * Some code could have been better structured.
 (For the chrome extension)
-* Did not have the time to test out both chrome extension and desktop app synchronously.
+* Did not have the time to properly test out both chrome extension and desktop app synchronously.

 #### Planned Changes